 Is Going-to-the-Sun Road the first thing I should plan around?

 Not always.
-If it’s open, it’s worth driving, but I wouldn’t make my whole trip depend on Logan Pass timing or parking luck.
+When it’s open it’s worth driving, but it’s risky to make a whole trip depend on Logan Pass timing or parking luck.
+From July 1, parking at the pass is capped at three hours, and longer hikes from there require a ticketed shuttle.

 Which area is best for beginner hikers?

-The west side is my top pick for beginners.
+The west side is the top pick for beginners.
 Two Medicine is a close second if you want fewer crowds and simpler trail choices.

 Keep your focus low and flexible.
-In early spring, I’d expect the west side to be the safest starting point, while many high areas stay closed by snow.
+In spring, the west side is the safest starting point, while many high areas stay closed by snow.
+The full road over Logan Pass usually doesn’t open until mid-June to early July.